binhphan421/blog/content/article/personal/inmyownarms.md

 #### Strangers

 Why do I dream of essentially strangers saving me from my own struggles?
-When my thoughts' two hands suffocate me, I imagine those who hardly know me to easy the choke.
+When my thoughts' two hands suffocate me, I imagine those who hardly know me to ease the choke.
 As if I had given up on showing anything but a facade to those who know me, and hoping those who don't can see through my dance.

 I am the one who folded the winning hand.
 I am the one who refused to win back my sanity.